koluku/s3s/README.md

-   --cf-logs, --cf_logs            (default: false) --count, -c                     max number of results from each key to return (default: false) --csv                           (default: false) --delve                         like directory move before querying (default: false) --help, -h                      show help (default: false) --limit value, -l value         max number of results from each key to return (default: 0) --max-retries value, -M value   max number of api requests to retry (default: 20) --query value, -q value         a query for S3 Select --region value                  region of target s3 bucket exist (default: ENV["AWS_REGION"]) --thread-count value, -t value  max number of api requests to concurrently (default: 150) --version, -v                   print the version (default: false) --where value, -w value         WHERE part of the query
+   --cf-logs, --cf_logs            (default: false) --count, -c                     max number of results from each key to return (default: false) --csv                           (default: false) --debug                         erorr check for developper (default: false) --delve                         like directory move before querying (default: false) --dry-run, --dry_run            pre request for s3 select (default: false) --duration value                from current time if alb or cf (ex: "2h3m") (default: 0s) --help, -h                      show help (default: false) --limit value, -l value         max number of results from each key to return (default: 0) --max-retries value, -M value   max number of api requests to retry (default: 20) --query value, -q value         a query for S3 Select --region value                  region of target s3 bucket exist (default: ENV["AWS_REGION"]) --since value                   end at if alb or cf (ex: "2006-01-02 15:04:05") --thread-count value, -t value  max number of api requests to concurrently (default: 150) --until value                   start at if alb or cf (ex: "2006-01-02 15:04:05") --version, -v                   print the version (default: false) --where value, -w value         WHERE part of the query
 ```